GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 Social compatibility

-• Application of the basic requirements of the International Labour Organisation
+• Application of the basic standards of the International Labor Organization

-What does a product with a GOTS label mean for the consumer?
+What does a product with the GOTS label mean for the consumer?

 For the consumer who buys a certified product, GOTS means safety for themselves and their family, protection against imponderable contamination with substances that are harmful to health and the environment - and a clear conscience thanks to the strict requirements for the entire value and supply chain.
-Manufacturers and sellers of textiles that receive the coveted GOTS seal are not only concerned with complying with passive exclusion criteria, but must actively seek to implement requirements for a better living and working situation for their employees and prove sustainable in their dealings with the environment.
-At first glance, this does not make GOTS goods cheap - but if you consider the benefits associated with them, they are favourable for all parties involved in the long run.
+Manufacturers and sellers of textiles that receive the coveted GOTS seal not only strive to comply with passive exclusion criteria, but must also actively ensure the implementation of requirements for a better living and working situation for their employees and prove to be sustainable in their dealings with the environment.
+At first glance, this does not make GOTS goods cheap - but if you consider the associated advantages, they are beneficial for everyone involved in the long term.

 NIKIN Cap on model

-We as NIKIN have also been GOTS certified since the beginning of 2019 and parts of our product range since the middle of the same year.
-About 50% of our cotton articles have a GOTS label, and the materials of other products are also GOTS certified.
-We are trying to increase these values and strive for further certifications.
-If you're interested in our commitment to sustainability,check out our sustainability values and our full list of materials and fabrics!
+We at NIKIN have also been GOTS-certified since the beginning of 2019 and parts of our product range since the middle of the same year.
+Around 50% of our cotton items have a GOTS label, and the materials used in other products are also GOTS-certified.
+We are trying to increase these values and are striving for further certifications.
+If you are interested in our commitment to sustainability, discovernow our sustainability values, according to which we produce and our complete list of materials and fabrics!

 Back to the blog